 Planning is a key element of successful proposals.
 The Office of Research must know the deadlines of all proposals under development as early as possible.
-Schedule a meeting with the Office of Research to go over the program's guidelines, to set up a timeline for finishing all the required sections of the proposal, to plan for technical support, to review the budget, and to coordinate the final proposal submission.
+After submitting an Intent to Submit Form, schedule a meeting with the assigned Sponsored Programs Administration contact to go over the program's guidelines, to set up a timeline for finishing all the required sections of the proposal, to plan for technical support, to review the budget, and to coordinate the final proposal submission.
 Research involving foreign nationals or travel outside the United States must follow federal laws restricting the export of technology and information.
 Proposals with subawards require additional time for the Office of Research to coordinate with the subawardee's sponsored research office.
-Email sponprog2@kennesaw.edu to set up the initial meeting.